carterwsmith/se23-project2/README.md

 To activate the CI when already hosted, push a change to the repository.

+To access CI job history, visit the `/history` route of the server.

+To read documentation in a browsable format, run `python -m pydoc -b`.

+#### Hosting

 Run the server with `flask --app src/main/server.py run -p {PORT}` from the root directory.

 To host the server yourself, use `ngrok http {PORT}` and copy the forwarding URL into a GitHub webhook.